Euler and Laplace integral representations of GKZ hypergeometric functions: Introduction

 It seems that the interest on computing (co)homology intersection numbers is confined in a small community of specialists.
 Therefore, it is reasonable to recall the importance of computing the exact formula of (co)homology intersection numbers.

 It was discovered in \cite{ChoMatsumoto} that a family of functional identities of hypergeometric functions called quadratic relations can be derived in a systematic way from the twisted version of Riemann-Hodge bilinear relation.
-This relation is a compatibility among cohomology intersection numbers, homology intersection numbers, and twisted period pairings.
-Therefore, the computation of cohomology intersection numbers can be used to derive quadratic relations.
+This relation is a compatibility among cohomology intersection form, homology intersection form, and twisted period pairings.
 K.Cho and K.Matsumoto developed a method of evaluating cohomology intersection numbers for $1$-dimensional integrals, which was generalized to generic hyperplane arrangement case by Matsumoto in \cite{MatsumotoIntersection}.
 Another application of cohomology intersection number is the derivation of Pfaffian system that Euler-Laplace integral (\ref{MixedIntegral}) satisfies.
 In \cite{GotoKanekoMatsumoto}, \cite{GotoMatsumotoContiguity}, \cite{FrellesvigMastroliaMizera}, \cite{MastroliaMizera}, \cite{MizeraIntersection}, the authors deal with various Pfaffian systems from this point of view.

 On the other hand, the nature of homology intersection number is more topological.
 Let us recall that the Euler-Laplace integral (\ref{MixedIntegral}) can be regarded as a result of the period pairing between the algebraic de Rham cohomology group $\Homo_{\rm dR}^n\left( U;(\mathcal{O}_U,\nabla_z)\right)$ and the rapid decay homology group $\Homo_n^{\rm r.d.}\left( U;(\mathcal{O}_{U^{an}}^\vee,\nabla_z^{{\rm an}\vee})\right)$ of M.Hien (\cite{HienRDHomology}).
 Therefore, the homology intersection pairing $\langle\bullet,\bullet\rangle_h$ can naturally be defined as a perfect pairing between two rapid decay homology groups $\Homo_n^{\rm r.d.}\left( U;(\mathcal{O}_{U^{an}}^\vee,\nabla_z^{{\rm an}\vee})\right)$ and $\Homo_n^{\rm r.d.}\left( U;(\mathcal{O}_{U^{an}},\nabla_z^{\rm an})\right)$, which is compatible with the cohomology intersection pairing $\langle\bullet,\bullet\rangle_{ch}$ through period pairings.
 For the precise definition of $\langle\bullet,\bullet\rangle_{ch}$, see \S\ref{RDIntersection}.
 It is customary in the theory of hypergeometric integrals to call the rapid decay homology groups $\Homo_n^{\rm r.d.}\left( U;(\mathcal{O}_{U^{an}}^\vee,\nabla_z^{{\rm an}\vee})\right)$ and $\Homo_n^{\rm r.d.}\left( U;(\mathcal{O}_{U^{an}},\nabla_z^{\rm an})\right)$ the twisted homology groups.